Works#Kanto

 Hamleys Yokohama World Porters

-Hamleys, the oldest toy store in the UK with a history of 259 years, currently has stores in 19 countries around the world, and is a theme park-like facility with various gimmicks that are different from ordinary toy stores.
-The Yokohama World Porters store, which will be the first store in Japan along with the Canal City Hakata store in Fukuoka, consists of two floors, the first floor and the second floor.
-The first floor has a merry-go-round, which is the symbol of Hamleys, and children can actually ride it and play.
-In the playroom on the second floor, you can enjoy playing with digital technology and trying out toys.
-In addition, just like in the UK, rental services such as party rooms where you can celebrate special occasions such as birthdays and anniversaries with entertainers are also available, making it a facility where families can have a fun time.
-We coordinated this project, which saw both stores opening on almost the same day, and assisted with everything from working drawings on the basic plan in the UK construction (excluding the playroom) and construction supervision. <Our project members> [Sales/Project Management] Baba Shohei, Kako Haruhiko, Sato Reika, Mitsuhashi Reina [Direction] Kawakami Eiji [design, layout] Sugihara Masahiro [Production/ construction] Yokoshima Eisuke, Ishikawa Yohei, Nitasaka Takuto, Shimizu Kota, Shirahata Yuta, Uehara Yuma, Nishiyama Fuyuka, Miura Yuki [Customer feedback] We were able to create a store with high construction precision that took safety into consideration.
-All project members agree that it was all thanks to the support of NOMURA, who not only worked with a British design firm but also handled the import agency work, allowing us to open the project with such a short development period. ◆We were also in charge of the Hamleys Canal City Hakata store. <Our project members> [Sales/Project Management] Baba Shohei, Kako Haruhiko, Sato Reika, Mitsuhashi Reina, Endo Masahiro, Matsunaga Toshiyo [Direction] Kawakami Eiji [design, layout] Fujisawa Masakazu [Production/ construction] Yokoshima Eisuke, Ishikawa Yohei, Nitasaka Takuto, Hashiguchi Ryo, Kusunoki Jiro, Sugimoto Daiki
+Hamleys, the UK's oldest toy store with a 259-year history, currently operates stores in 19 countries worldwide.
+These theme park-like facilities offer a variety of features that set them apart from ordinary toy stores.
+The Yokohama World Porters store, which marks the first of its kind in Japan alongside the Canal City Hakata store in Fukuoka, is comprised of two floors.
+The first floor features Hamleys' iconic merry-go-round, which children can actually ride.
+The playroom on the second floor offers digital technology and toy testing.
+Similar to the Hamleys UK store, the facility also offers rental services for party rooms where guests can celebrate special occasions like birthdays and anniversaries with entertainers, creating a fun and enjoyable experience for the whole family.
+Our company coordinated this project, which saw both stores open on roughly the same day.
+Based on the master plan from the UK, we assisted with everything from working drawings construction (excluding the playroom) and construction supervision. <Our project members> [Sales and project management] Baba Shohei, Kako Haruhiko, Sato Reika, Mihashi Reina [Direction] Kawakami Eiji [design, layout] Sugihara Masahiro [Production and construction] Yokoshima Eisuke, Ishikawa Yohei, Nitasaka Takuto, Shimizu Kota, Shirahata Yuta, Uehara Yuma, Nishiyama Fuyuka, Miura Yuki [Customer feedback] We were able to create a store with high construction precision that took safety into consideration.
+All project members agree that it was all thanks to the support of NOMURA Co.,Ltd., which not only worked with a British design firm but also handled import agency work, allowing us to open the project with such a short development period. ◆Our company was also in charge of the Hamleys Canal City Hakata store. <Our project members> [Sales and project management] Baba Shohei, Kako Haruhiko, Sato Reika, Mitsuhashi Reina, Endo Masahiro, Matsunaga Toshiyo [Direction] Kawakami Eiji [design, layout] Fujisawa Masakazu [Production and construction] Yokoshima Eisuke, Ishikawa Yohei, Nitasaka Takuto, Hashiguchi Ryo, Kusunoki Jiro, Sugimoto Daiki

 #Urban & Retail